Article top media content

 For every matchday except Matchday 13 (the final), you'll be able to sub players in and out depending on their performances – with the aim of ending the matchday with the highest-scoring 11 players from your squad in your XI.

 You can read more about this in the Subs section.

 You'll need to save your team before each matchday deadline, which is the kick-off time of the first game within the matchday.

 If any of your starting players don't play that matchday, they'll be automatically replaced by your substitutes (as long as formation rules aren’t broken).
 Have a look at the Substitutions section for more information.

-You can choose any formation for your team, as long as you’ve picked one goalkeeper, at least three defenders, at least two midfielders and at least one forward.
+Your team can line up in any formation, as long as you’ve picked 1 goalkeeper, at least 3 defenders, at least 2 midfielders and at least 1 forward.

 Selecting a captain